pandas-dev/pandas/doc/source/io.rst

 .. note::

    Not all of the possible options for ``DataFrame.to_html`` are shown here for brevity's sake.
-See :func:`~pandas.DataFrame.to_html` for the full set of options.
+See :func:`~pandas.core.frame.DataFrame.to_html` for the full set of options.

 .. ipython:: python